Element Types

 - Define Items: You specify the set of items students will evaluate, typically by linking an Answer Collection.

-Students are presented with a case and must provide a value for each criterion for every listed item (the items themselves are drawn from a linked Answer Collection and are searchable by students), usually via sliders or input fields constrained by the defined ranges.
+Students are presented with a case and must assess every listed item with respect to all criteria (the items themselves are drawn from a linked Answer Collection or defined manually, and are searchable by students).
 This type is ideal for simulating complex decision-making processes where multiple factors must be weighed across different scenarios.
 All text fields support editor formatting, Markdown, and LaTeX syntax, and can include images.
 The preview shows the student's perspective.

 - Student View